 - NGRA-ARS Sensor Technology Workshop was held in Sacramento, CA, in November 2019.

-- The ASEV-NGRA Precision Viticulture Symposium will be held virtually June 21, 2021.
-Two keynoters, and international experts will bring to life the current and future state of data- and tech-enabled farming.
+- The ASEV-NGRA Precision Viticulture Symposium was held virtually June 21, 2021.

 - NGRA annually provides planning and administrative support for the National Viticulture and Enology Extension Leadership Conference (NVEELC).